Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Transport theory in superconducting dissipative media: quantum-field theory approach

 It is worthwhile to mention that the averaging in the Green's function definition, $G_{s}=-i\left\langle\Psi\overline{\Psi}\right\rangle$, is performed with respect to the bare action $S_{0}$ \eqref{Seff}.
 Then, the corresponding density matrix is Gaussian unless the non-equilibrium steady state (NESS) is degenerate \cite{prosen-08,prosen-10}.
 However, following the results of Ref. \cite{shustin-25} one can check that an arbitrary number of zero-energy excitations in the open system renormalizes the density matrix in such a way that it does not affect the averages of single-particle observables (see Sec.\ref{sec5.2}).

 After a series of standard transformations detailed in Appendix \ref{appA}, we obtain the following expression for the stationary charge and energy currents in the $j$-th lead:

 For $\zeta_{\delta=c}=0$ and $N_{L}=2$ Eq. \eqref{I_MW} provides a generalization of the Meir-Wingreen formula \cite{meir-92} for the charge current through the superconducting device with dissipation.
 Eq. \eqref{I_MW} describes the charge current in the $j$-th lead, characterized by the matrices of the reservoirs' distribution functions, $F_{j}$, and broadening parameters, $\Gamma_{j}$, see Eqs. \eqref{Fi}-\eqref{Gammaih}.
-We emphasize that although in this paper we consider the case of non-interacting quasiparticles in the superconductor, Eq. \eqref{I_MW} is applicable for interacting system as well (similar to Meir-Wingreen formula) \cite{meir-93,jauho-94}.
+We emphasize that although in this paper we consider the case of non-interacting quasiparticles in the superconductor, Eq. \eqref{I_MW} is applicable for interacting system as well (similar to the original Meir-Wingreen formula) \cite{meir-93,jauho-94}.
+Moreover, we suppose that the many-body effects can be caused not only by the well-known internal mechanisms (e.g. electron-electron and electron-phonon interactions) but also by the bath.
+For example, quadratic jump operators, $\hat{L}_{nm} \sim \hat{c}_{n}\hat{c}_{m}$, might mimic many-body effects in the Keldysh effective action.

 Information about both the coupling to external reservoirs and the internal processes within the device is encoded in the Green's functions $G_{s}^{R,A}$ (retarded and advanced) and $G_{s}^{K}$ (Keldysh), which satisfy the Dyson and Keldysh equations, respectively.
-As will be shown in Section \ref{sec3.3}, even when accounting for the supercurrent $I_{s}$, Kirchhoff's rule is violated due to the presence of baths, i.e., $\sum\limits_{j}I_{j,c}-I_{s}\neq0$.
+As will be shown in Section \ref{sec3.3}, even when accounting for the supercurrent $I_{s}$, Kirchhoff's rule is violated due to the presence of baths, i.e., $\sum\limits_{j}I_{j,c}-I_{s}\neq0$ (see Fig.\ref{fig2abc}a).

 At first glance, Eq. \eqref{I_MW} seems to be similar to the main result of Ref. \cite{meir-92}.
 However, dissipation leads to a number of important subtleties, which will be discussed below.
-The Fourier transform of the inverse Green’s function matrix, corresponding to $S_{\delta,0}$ takes the following form \begin{widetext}
+The Fourier transform of the inverse Green's function matrix, corresponding to $S_{0}$ takes the following form \begin{widetext}

 \end{widetext}

 The effect of the reservoirs on the system is expressed through the self-energy matrices.
 In the diagonal blocks, they contain the Lamb shifts \eqref{Lambda} and the level broadening, see Eqs.~\eqref{Gammaieh}-\eqref{Gammaih}: $\Sigma^{R,A}\left(\omega\right){=}\sum_{j}\left(\Lambda_{j}\left(\omega\right){+}i\Gamma_{j}\left(\omega\right)/2\right)$.
 The Keldysh component of the Green's function carries information about the distribution functions of the leads, Eq.~\eqref{Fi}: $\Sigma^{K}\left(\omega\right){=}i\sum_{j}\Gamma_{j}\left(\omega\right)F_{j}\left(\omega\right)$.